 Construction of Hickory’s Riverwalk started on January 10, 2020, following the award of a contract for the City-funded portion of the project.
 During its January 7 meeting, Hickory City Council approved a construction contract with David E. Looper & Company in the amount of $5,889,133 for the City portion of the Riverwalk bond project.

 The contract with David E. Looper & Company for the Riverwalk City portion includes construction of approximately 2,500 linear feet of 10-foot-wide overland multiuse trail with elevated concrete decking supported on columns and metal handrails, approximately 200 linear feet of on-land multiuse trail at the intersection with Duke Energy’s transmission right of way, landscaping, and other amenities.
-The on-land portion of the project is anticipated to be completed by late spring 2021.

 During its October 20, 2020 meeting, Hickory City Council approved a construction contract with W.C.
 English, Inc. in the amount of $7,185,655.25 for the partially NCDOT-funded portion of the Riverwalk bond project.

 The contract with W.C.
 English, Inc. for the Riverwalk NCDOT portion includes construction of an entrance from Old Lenoir Road, parking and access to the trail system, as well as an elevated walkway over Lake Hickory that interacts with existing City of Hickory amenities.
 Lighting on the bridge, retaining walls, and all necessary drainage piping are also included in this project.
 Construction for this portion of the project started in early 2021.